shapor/limacharlie/README.md

 endpoint monitoring you want or to the platform enabling you to try new endpoint techniques without the hassle of rebuilding the basics.)

+## Core Values
+LIMA CHARLIE's design and implementation is based on the following core values:
+* Reduce friction for the development of detections and operations.
+* Single cohesive platform across Operating System.
+* Minimize performance impact on host.

+## Top Questions
+### What is the difference between LC and GRR?
+LC is a constant monitoring platform, whereas GRR is a forensic platform.
+Concretely it means that GRR is more adapted to point-in-time analysis and data gathering, while LC is better at constantly be on the lookup for techniques, IOCs or to gather telemetry to model for anomalies in the cloud.
+Because LC is designed to be constantly running all its detection methods, a lot of emphasis is put on using very little resources, in contrast to a common GRR usage where an investigator knows malware is present on a host and doesn't mind having high usage utilization.

 ## Next Steps
 Please, feel at home contributing and testing out with the platform, it's what its for.
 HBS currently has some limitations , mainly around being User Mode only.
 User Mode is great for stability (not going to blue screen boxes) and speed